 The Foundation has the principal object of the relief of sickness.

-This area of funding tends to be the most populous in terms of awards made, with 212 grants given to date totalling £2,058,355.
+This area of funding tends to be the most populous in terms of awards made, with over £2.5 million of grants having been made.

 This has included grants in the following areas:-